-The couple bought the home in 2013 and have invested time, money and lots of love into converting and restoring the property — which was run as a bed-and-breakfast before they took ownership.
+The couple bought the home in 2013 and have invested time, money, and lots of love into converting and restoring the property — which was run as a bed-and-breakfast before they took ownership.

 Previously operated as a bed-and-breakfast, the townhouse has been meticulously restored to welcome the family of four

 They moved into the 5-story residence as soon as Harris wrapped up filming for How I Met Your Mother, where he played the suit-wearing ladies’ man and bro supreme, Barney Stinson.

-L.A.–based interior designer Trace Lehnhoff, in collaboration with New York architect Jeffery Povero, worked to transform the space — which was previously operated as a bed-and-breakfast, after serving stints as a speakeasy for millworkers and music schools for girls — into a welcoming family home for the Burtka, Harris, and their two adorable twins, Gideon and Harper.
+L.A.–based interior designer Trace Lehnhoff, in collaboration with New York architect Jeffery Povero, worked to transform the space — which was previously operated as a bed-and-breakfast, after serving stints as a speakeasy for millworkers and music schools for girls — into a welcoming family home for Burtka, Harris, and their two adorable twins, Gideon and Harper.

 The area that saw the biggest transformation was the kitchen, which was dramatically reconfigured and equipped to meet David Burtka’s high standards.

-Let’s not forget that Neil Patrick Harris’ husband (or Scooter, as How I Met Your Mother fans remember him) is not only a talented actor but also a professional chef trained at Le Cordon Bleu, who previously worked at Mario Batali’s Greenwich Village restaurant, Babbo.
+Let’s not forget that Neil Patrick Harris’s husband (or Scooter, as How I Met Your Mother fans remember him) is not only a talented actor but also a professional chef trained at Le Cordon Bleu, who previously worked at Mario Batali’s Greenwich Village restaurant, Babbo.

-With soaring 12’ ceilings, original dark-wood wainscoting and an elegantly restored wood staircase, the 1908-built brownstone boasts approximately 8,000-square-feet of light-flooded interiors.
+With soaring 12’ ceilings, original dark-wood wainscoting, and an elegantly restored wood staircase, the 1908-built brownstone boasts approximately 8,000 square feet of light-flooded interiors.

 Visitors are greeted by an elegantly appointed parlor floor whose central hallway leads to the back parlor lounge outfitted with a gas fireplace (the first of the home’s three fireplaces).

-Neil Patrick Harris’ house has 5 bedrooms, a ‘secret’ office and plenty of outdoor space
+Neil Patrick Harris’ house has 5 bedrooms, a ‘secret’ office, and plenty of outdoor space

 The Harlem residence packs quite a few rooms in its 8,000 square feet of living space.

-Among them: 4 bedrooms, a library/den that can easily serve as a 5th bedroom, 4 full baths and 2 half baths, a music room, home theater, laundry room and full basement with a gym, wine cellar and a playroom.
+Among them: 4 bedrooms, a library/den that can easily serve as a 5th bedroom, 4 full baths and 2 half baths, a music room, home theater, laundry room, and full basement with a gym, wine cellar and a playroom.

-The bathroom has been outfitted with Nero Marquina marble, a double vanity and separate water closet.
+The bathroom has been outfitted with Nero Marquina marble, double vanity, and a separate water closet.
 Right outside the door is a private outdoor Jacuzzi which provides a quiet respite in the city.